reupen/columns_ui/CONTRIBUTING.md

 consistency throughout the code base.
 [Prettier](https://prettier.io/) is used for Markdown, JSON and YAML files.

-A [pre-commit](https://pre-commit.com/) configuration is included to run these tools automatically on commit.
-It’s recommended that you set it up locally.
-(However, a bot will also check and reformat pull requests if needed.)
+A [prek](https://prek.j178.dev/)-compatible pre-commit configuration is included to run these tools automatically on commit.
+It’s recommended that you [install prek](https://prek.j178.dev/installation/) and run `prek install` within the repository to set up the pre-commit hook.
+(If you do not set up the pre-commit hook, a bot will also check and reformat pull requests if needed.)

 ### Spaces and line endings